New York City Train Accident LawyerClick For Your Free Consulation

 Have you been injured in a train accident in NYC?
 Subway accidents involving derailments, collisions, slip and falls, and pedestrians struck by trains are more common than many realize.
 You may be entitled to compensation for the harm you have suffered, but you have a very limited amount of time to file a claim.

-The Law Offices of Jay S. Knispel, LLC has over 25 years of experience representing train accident injury victims in New York City, NY.
-Call our law office today for a free consultation with a New York City train accident lawyer ready to help you.
+The Law Offices of Jay S. Knispel Personal Injury Lawyers has over 25 years of experience representing train accident injury victims in New York City, NY.
+Call our law office at (212) 564-2800 for a free consultation with a New York City train accident lawyer ready to help you.

 The Law Offices of Jay S. Knispel, LLC is prepared to level the playing field and fight on your behalf for full compensation.
 Attorney Jay S. Knispel is a Top 100 Trial Lawyer and has the prestigious Martindale-Hubbell “AV Preeminent” rating.
 Our legal team has recovered millions for clients just like you.